Layerpath/layerpath-docs/docs/brandkit.md

 # BrandKit

-LayerPath's BrandKit allows you to fully customize the look and feel of your demos, guides, and videos to match your company's brand identity.
+Layerpath's BrandKit allows you to fully customize the look and feel of your demos, guides, and videos to match your company's brand identity.
 This ensures a consistent, professional appearance across all your content.

 ## What You Can Customize